hashicorp/serf/website/source/intro/getting-started/user-events.html.markdown

 Custom events are delivered using the Serf gossip layer.
 The benefits of this approach is that you get completely decentralized messaging across your entire cluster that is fault tolerant.
-Event if a node is down, it will eventually receive that event message.
+Even if a node is down, it will eventually receive that event message.

 Due to the mechanics of gossip, custom